cazBlue/Dokcker-RubyMine-Rails-2.6.5/README.md

 # NEW PROJECT
 ## 1: Create a blank Gemfile & Gemfile.lock

-## 2: Build docker container, this will setup rails and debug gems + correct versions of Node + Yarn
+## 2: Build docker container, this will setup rails and debug gems + compatible versions of Node + Yarn

 docker-compose build --no-cache